The Photochemical Birth of the Hydrated Electron in Liquid Water: Overcoming the issue on the electron center calculation

 \section{Overcoming the issue on the electron center calculation}

-In this section, we address one of the key challenges discussed in the manuscript, the proper identification of the released electron.
+In this section, we address one of the key challenges discussed in the manuscript namely the proper identification of the excess electron.
 Figure \ref{fig:SIlocalized} presents the spin densities for two representative frames, each corresponding to one of the two mechanisms observed in the photochemistry of water.

 As shown in the left panels of Figure \ref{fig:SIlocalized}, calculating the electron center using the original cube files results in a position (indicated by a light-blue sphere) located approximately in the middle between the \ohradical\ and the hydrated electron (top-left panel) or the \hatom\ (bottom-left panel).
 To address this issue, our protocol, described in the manuscript, generates a modified cube file.
-This improved representation, shown in the right panels of Figure \ref{fig:SIlocalized}, allows for a more reliable calculation of properties such as the electron center and the gyration radius.
+This improved representation, shown in the right panels of Figure \ref{fig:SIlocalized}, allows for a more physical determination of properties such as the electron center and the radius of gyration.